 Image credits for “Benefits of outdoor play”:

-images of playground and green space © opens in a new windowAmicone et al 2018, Frontiers in Psychology, creative commons license
+images of playground and green space © Amicone et al 2018, Frontiers in Psychology (see full citation above), creative commons license